Taughannock Field Station

 Just then you observe two bees coming into contact with each other.

-Click on the picture below to watch the bees interact.
+Watch the repeated interaction below to see how the bees interact.

 You just witnessed mutual cooperation.
 By determining the location of the flowers that the bees visit after their meeting, it was apparent that the information that they had conveyed about the location of the flowers was reliable.
 Your coworker explains that the bees do not, however, always communicate the correct locations of the flowers.